mikeal/ZDAG/SPEC.md

 ### STRUCTURE_CONTAINER_TYPING

-First of all, since empty maps and lists have their own token we don't need to worry about differentiating emtyp typed containers from empty untyped containers.
+First of all, since empty maps and lists have their own token we don't need to worry about differentiating empty typed containers from empty untyped containers.
 In fact, it's best to not think of this container typing as anything but a compression optimization as it is likely to conflict with typing rules you may be used to in your programming language.